Skip to Content

 Photo by JStaley401 on Shutterstock

-But it could also be lower or even negative if you’re just breeding with your own dog and still incur the cost for health testing, socialization, etc. in the first year (which I strongly advise doing).
+But it could also be lower or even negative if you’re just breeding with your own dog and still incur the cost of health testing, socialization, etc. in the first year (which I strongly advise doing).

 So what exactly does the average dog breeder salary depend on?